-- -DMSrad_raytas=2: Optimization: choose non-default version of loop in SUBROUTINE raytas in file MSrad3D.F90.
-See Sect.
-3.7. - -Drhd_hyd_roe1d_101=0: Optimization: choose standard set of routines for Roe solver.
-See Sect.
-3.7. - -Drhd_shortrad_operator_102=1: Optimization: use the "manually inlined version" of the short characteristics operator. - -Drhd_shortrad_dtauop_102=1: Optimization: use the "manually inlined version" of the optical coupling operator.
+- -Drhd_shortrad_operator_102=1: Optimization: use the "manually inlined version" of the short characteristics operator. - -Drhd_shortrad_dtauop_102=1: Optimization: use the "manually inlined version" of the optical coupling operator.

 Everything compiles.
 The MSrad radiation transport module does not work with OpenMP activated.
 In this case it is recommended to use the Intel compiler instead (see Sect.
-3.8.7).
+3.8.10).

-3.8.7 Linux: Intel Compiler
+3.8.10 Linux: Intel Compiler

-With Version 7.0 of the Intel compiler5 CO5BOLD compiles.
+With Version 7.0 and 7.1 of the Intel compiler10 CO5BOLD compiles.
+Version 8.0 still causes touble.

 The native format on Intel machines is little_endian.
+With

-With export F_UFMTENDIAN=big
+export F_UFMTENDIAN=big